A

 suspense wondering if the child will be

-in a preaching church holding a
+in a scene preaching at a church holding a

 rattlesnake as the shots on her and the